maciakl/gopher/README.md

             display version number and exit
       -wrap
             build the project and zip it
-     -scoop
+     -make
+            build the project using a Makefile, fall back on wrap -scoop
             create a scoop manifest file for the project